 - developing and administering the Work Health and Safety Accreditation Scheme; and

 - identifying and progressing initiatives to improve WHS performance.

 Delegation by Federal Safety Commissioner

 The FSC has the power under the Building and Construction Industry (Improving Productivity) Act 2016 to delegate some or all of his powers and functions.

 The Office of the Office of the Federal Safety Commissioner

-The Office of the Federal Safety Commissioner (OFSC) is part of the Department of Employment.
+The Office of the Federal Safety Commissioner (OFSC) is part of the Department of Jobs and Small Business.
 The OFSC aims to promote and improve WHS in the Australian building and construction industry, by providing administrative support to the functions of the Federal Safety Commissioner.

 Federal Safety Commissioner Biography: Alan Edwards

 Alan Edwards was appointed Federal Safety Commissioner for the building and construction industry in February 2013.

 Since he returned to the Australian Public Service in 2005, Mr Edwards has managed the implementation of multi-billion dollar infrastructure programs across the child care, schooling and vocational training sectors.
 Prior to his appointment as Federal Safety Commissioner, Mr Edwards was Branch Manager, Infrastructure Program Delivery, in the Department of Education.